 - Image size

-However you go about deciding which keywords to use, it’s important that you track your analytics to see what kind of results you’re getting.
-But keep in mind that on-page optimization is a long-game.
+However you go about deciding which keywords to use, you must track your analytics to see what kind of results you’re getting.
+But keep in mind that on-page optimization is a long game.
 Sometimes it can take a few weeks before search engines index your pages.
 Then, after it’s been indexed, it needs additional time to go through the ranking algorithm to see where it lands.
 So be patient and keep an eye on your page traffic as you go month to month.

 By keeping these 6 SEO strategies at the top of your priority list going into 2020, we’re confident you’ll find success!